Boating Rules and Regulations

 - No vessel shall be loaded with passengers or cargo beyond its safe carrying capacity, taking into consideration weather and existing operating conditions.

-- No person shall moor to, except in emergencies or interfere with, destroy, submerge, climb upon, damage, move, or cause to be removed from its mooring, any regulatory signs, markers, or aids to navigation.
+- No person, except in an emergency, shall moor to or interfere with destroy, submerge, climb upon, damage, move, or cause to be removed from its mooring, any regulatory signs, markers, or aids to navigation.

 - No person shall operate or give permission for the operation of a vessel which is not equipped with safety equipment required by law.